 Both committees called for the UN Standard Minimum Rules for the Treatment of Prisoners (the Nelson Mandela Rules) to be implemented, including for the provision of medical treatment (see below).

 Independent imam Sirojiddin Abdurahmonov, who was also jailed in 2010, was jailed in February 2021 for five and a half years along with an unknown number of others.

 Conscientious objector Rustamjon Norov's appeal against a three and a half year jail sentence was due on 11 March, and a judge has refused to explain why he allowed a Russian Orthodox nun with no connection to the case to testify for the prosecution.
 On 10 March, the Supreme Court rejected Norov's appeal in his absence and in the absence of his lawyer and family.
 The Supreme Court did not inform either Norov's family or lawyer of the change in date, his family complained to Forum 18.
 They were told only later on 10 March after the hearing had taken place.

 Jailed despite poor healthAfter a closed hearing in prison in Khujand, Jehovah's Witness Shamil Rasulovich Khakimov (born 30 January 1951) was on 10 September 2019 given a strict regime jail sentence of seven years, six months for allegedly "inciting religious hatred".
-On release in August 2026, aged 74, Khakimov would be banned from exercising his freedom of religion and belief until August 2029.
-"I am guilty of nothing," he told the court.
+On release, the Judge deprived him of the right to participate in any religious organisation for a further three years.
+"I am guilty of nothing," Khakimov told the court.